UK ideas on post-Brexit ties are 'pure illusion', EU's Tusk says

-BRUSSELS (Reuters) - European Council President Donald Tusk on Friday dismissed as “pure illusion” the ideas floated by Britain so far on what sort of relationship it wants with the European Union after it leaves the bloc.
+BRUSSELS (Reuters) - European Council President Donald Tusk on Friday dismissed as “pure illusion” the ideas floated by Britain so far on what sort of relationship it would want with the European Union after it leaves the bloc.

 Tusk said he hoped to get more clarity when he meets Theresa May next Thursday, a day before the British prime minister is due to deliver a speech to outline London’s vision of its future ties with the EU.